dis-sg/dis-sg.github.io/_posts/2020-07-10-creative-weekly-4.md

 <figcaption>Practising his oath-taking <a href="https://www.youtube.com/watch?v=91YywaRwiVo" target="_blank">(Source)</a></figcaption>
 </figure>

 In an interview with <a href="https://www.todayonline.com/singapore/ge2020-independent-candidate-cheang-visits-residents-picks-horse-logo-show-hes-workhorse" target="_blank">Today</a>, Cheang said he chose a horse symbol to represent how hard he would work for the residents of Pioneer SMC, like a workhorse.
-According to him, his monochromatic campaign attire ‘mirrors that of the Japanese Cabinet’, which might be a stretch - just because one wears yellow does not mean one is dressed like an emperor.
+According to him, his monochromatic campaign attire ‘mirrors that of the Japanese Cabinet’, which is a stretch - just because one wears yellow does not mean one is dressed like an emperor.

 <figure>
 <img src="https://i.imgur.com/ogi0lfQ.jpg" alt="Cheang Peng Wah campaigning ge2020">